 An engaging employee experience: Greater productivity and satisfaction

 DXC’s new employee experience redefines the way people work, leverages the best technology and gives employees an engaging environment that helps drive productivity and satisfaction.
-“The experience you have as an employee — interacting with your technology, how you use it, what tools you have available, how you get those tools, how fixes are handled, if the technology works right — all of those things are really a key part of your experience and your ability to be productive, now more so than ever,” says Chris Drumgoole, DXC’s chief operating officer.
+“The experience you have as an employee — interacting with your technology, how you use it, what tools you have available, how you get those tools, how fixes are handled, if the technology works right — all of those things are really a key part of your experience and your ability to be productive, now more so than ever,” says Chris Drumgoole, DXC global lead, Cloud Infrastructure & ITO, who was previously DXC's chief operating officer.